 The choice of computer hardware involves primarily: - Hard disk size, Processor speed and Memory (RAM).
 However, with more and more software becoming "cloud-based" and accessible via the internet (online) this is becoming less of an issue and simple devices e.g. Chromebooks can be used.

 In general terms though.
 Go for as much memory and the highest processor speed within your budget.
-Around £600 plus VAT will be the current price of a business PC.

 Processor